robdcampbell/pythonCardio/README.md

 # Python Cardio Sandbox

-## My daily Python cardio space, making lot of mistakes (learning as much as  I can each day).
+## My daily Python cardio space, making lots of mistakes (learning as much as  I can each day).